COVESA/iot-event-analytics/README.md

 DOCKER_HTTP_PROXY=http://docker.for.win.localhost:3128   (Proxy configuration)
 DOCKER_HTTPS_PROXY=http://docker.for.win.localhost:3128  (Proxy configuration)
 MOSQUITTO_CONFIG_DIR=                                    (Path to you mosquitto configuration folder - relative from docker-compose directory or absolute path)
+MQTT_PORT=1883                                           (MQTT port for the local broker) MQTT_REMOTE_PORT=1884                                    (MQTT port for the remote broker - is automatically bridged from the local broker)
 PLATFORM_CONFIG_DIR=                                     (Path to you platform configuration folder - relative from docker-compose directory or absolute path.
 Not needed if you only want to configure Mosquitto)
+API_PORT=8080                                            (Port, which is used to expose the platform REST APIs)
 ```

 ## Run the configured platform